 The Mensa Foundation's Awards for Excellence in Research are given internationally for outstanding research on intelligence, intellectual giftedness and related fields.

-Copper Black was a Mensan who valued creativity.
-In her will she left a legacy funding a special annual award to recognize an outstanding creative achievement by a member of American Mensa, Ltd. Nominations due March 1.
+A Mensan who truly valued creativity, Copper Black left in her will a legacy funding a special annual award to recognize an outstanding creative achievement by a member of American Mensa.

 The Mensa Foundation's Distinguished Teacher Award recognizes a teacher, professor or instructor at any educational level who has had an especially positive influence on the education or life of a Mensa member.
 Nominations due March 1.